 - Represent your company in any legal disputes.

 - Perform small business loans.

-If you are planning on selling anything that has your LLC's name associated with it, remember that this can actually jeopardize your business' credibility if its status is revoked or dissolved.
+If you plan on selling anything associated with your LLC's entity name, remember that this can jeopardize your business' credibility if its status is revoked or dissolved.